 Eating Seaweed for Fiber

 Seaweed is a great addition for people who follow a Keto diet too.
-It is a low calorie, nutrient-rich food, at only 2 calories per serving.
+It is a low-calorie, nutrient-rich food, at only 2 calories per serving.
 The seaweed supports the metabolism to manage the rate at which carbohydrates are absorbed into the system.

 As far as the carbs go, check the nutritional values for the type of seaweed you are having.
 Too many carbs on keto aren’t good.

 With the Keto diet, the intention is to reduce the intake of carbohydrates to force the body to burn fat.
-The seaweed helps the body to breakdown the carbohydrates and fats so that the body stays in ketosis.
+The seaweed helps the body to break the carbohydrates and fats so that the body stays in ketosis.

 Did you know that seaweed also supports healthy cholesterol levels and balances the high-density lipoproteins (HDL) and low-density lipoproteins (LDL) in your body?